NathanDavid/TheGobfather/README.md

 ### Results

 Looking at the results from the anonymous servey a few interesting points were raised

+### Recommendations

+My recommendations based on the results of the data that I gathered are:
+-
+-
+-

+### To Conclude

+While a lot of people liked --- a lot of people thought that --- was not that good and could be improved

 ```
 Written by: Nathan-David Coplestone Last Updated: 18/03/2019